 As outside temperatures begin to warm in spring, the overwintering adults emerge from hiding and try to find their way outside.
-Once outside, the adults will mate and egg-laying will begin.
+Once outside, the adults will mate and begin laying eggs.
 Eggs can be laid from May through August.
 Eggs are light green in color and laid in a cluster on the undersides of leaves.
 The young nymphs that hatch out are reddish-orange and black.
 They will molt five times as they mature into adults.
 Nymphs will vary in appearance from molt to molt.
 Both nymphs and adults can feed on plants, so they can be a season-long pest.

-To prevent BMSB from entering the home, caulk cracks and crevices around doors, windows, air conditioners, and any other access points into the home.
-The University of Illinois recommends an insecticide containing deltamethrin for treatment of outside walls, soffits, and gables where the insect may be found in groups.
+To prevent brown marmorated stink bugs (BMSB) from entering the home, caulk cracks and crevices around doors, windows, air conditioners, and any other access points.
 Individual insects that enter the home can be removed by hand and discarded outside or into a bucket of soapy water.
 Handle the insect carefully, as it will smell when crushed.
 Groups of BMSB can be swept up with a hand-held vacuum and dumped into a bucket of soapy water.

 If the insect becomes a problem in gardens, there are stink bug traps available for sale that can be used to reduce populations outside.

 There is on-going research into the use of a parasitic wasp for management.